wp-plugins/email-users/readme.txt

 This plugin is available under the GPL license, which means that it's free.
 If you use it for a commercial web site, if you appreciate my efforts or if you want to encourage me to develop and maintain it, please consider making a donation using Paypal, a secured payment solution.
 You just need to click the donate button on the [plugin home page](http://www.marvinlabs.com) and follow the instructions.

 == Changelog ==

+= Version 4.3.10 =
+* Fixed a problem with the "To:" header when sending email to a single user which appeared on some platforms (e.g. one IIS system that I know of).

 = Version 4.3.9 =
 * Removed some debug messages which slipped through, one of which caused a PHP error.